 VALENS GROWORKS ANNOUNCES CLOSING OF $43,125,000 BOUGHT DEAL FINANCING

 Kelowna, B.C., April 9, 2019 – Valens GroWorks Corp.
-(CSE: VGW, OTC: VGWCF) (the “Company” or “Valens”), a multi-licensed provider of cannabis products and services focused on various proprietary extraction methodologies, distillation, cannabinoid isolation and purification, as well as associated quality testing is pleased to announce that it has closed its previously announced bought-deal prospectus offering (the “Offering”).
+(CSE: VGW) (OTC: VGWCF) (the “Company” or “Valens”), a multi-licensed provider of cannabis products and services focused on various proprietary extraction methodologies, distillation, cannabinoid isolation and purification, as well as associated quality testing is pleased to announce that it has closed its previously announced bought-deal prospectus offering (the “Offering”).
 The syndicate for the Offering was led by AltaCorp Capital Inc. as lead underwriter and sole bookrunner, along with a syndicate of underwriters, including GMP Securities L.P., and Raymond James Ltd., Haywood Securities Inc., and Mackie Research Capital Corp., (together with AltaCorp Capital Inc. the “Underwriters”), pursuant to which the Company issued an aggregate of 14,618,644 units of the Company (the “Units”) at a price of $2.95 per Unit, which included the full exercise of the Underwriters’ over-allotment option (the “Offering Price”) for aggregate gross proceeds to the Company of $43,125,000.

 The Company plans to use the net proceeds from the Offering to increase extraction capacity at the Company’s Kelowna facility, build out the recently acquired adjacent property to add additional post processing, product development and white label capacity, and for general corporate purposes.